MicrosoftDocs/sql-docs/docs/integration-services/scale-out/integration-services-ssis-scale-out-manager.md

 > [!NOTE]
 > We recommend running SSMS as an administrator, since some Scale Out management operations, such as adding a Scale Out Worker, require administrative privilege.

-### 2. Open Scale Out Manager by runing ISManager.exe
+### 2. Open Scale Out Manager by running ISManager.exe

 Locate `ISManager.exe` under `%SystemDrive%\Program Files (x86)\Microsoft SQL Server\140\DTS\Binn\Management`.
-Right click **ISManager.exe** and select **Run as administrator**.
+Right-click **ISManager.exe** and select **Run as administrator**.

-After Scale Out Manager opens, entervthe SQL Server instance name of Scale Out Master and connect to it to manage your Scale Out environment.
+After Scale Out Manager opens, enter the SQL Server instance name of Scale Out Master and connect to it to manage your Scale Out environment.

 ![Portal Connect](media/portal-connect.PNG)

 ## Tasks available in Scale Out Manager
-In Scale Out Manager, you can do the following things.
+In Scale Out Manager, you can do the following things:

 ### Enable Scale Out
 After connecting to SQL Server, if Scale Out is not enabled, you can select **Enable** to enable it.